Welcome to the complete guide to the Jack Russell Terrier.

 Over time, three separate breeds were developed and named after Parson Jack: Russell Terrier, Parson Russell Terrier, and Jack Russell Terrier.

-Despite this, Jack Russells are well-known and popular dogs.
+Jack Russells are well-known and popular dogs.

 This is thanks to several famous Jack Russell Terriers, such as Eddie from the television sitcom Fraser.

 These dogs are sturdy, tenacious, and powerful little dogs, built for work.

 Jack Russell Terrier size is 10 to 15 inches tall.